All education during school hours is free. We do not charge for any activity undertaken as part of the National Curriculum.

 The following is a list of additional activities, organised by the school, which require voluntary contributions from parents.
 These activities are known as ‘optional extras’

 If the school organises a residential visit in school time, or mainly in school time, which is to provide education directly related to the National Curriculum, we do not make any charge for the education element.
 However, parents are obliged to at least pay for the residential expenses of such trips, and we also ask parents to contribute to the full cost of the travel and activity expenses as these are beyond the scope of our main school budget.

 A savings scheme will operate to allow parents to spread the cost of such trips over a longer period of time.

 All children study music as part of the normal school curriculum.
 We do not charge for this.
-There is a charge for individual and group music tuition if this is not part of the National Curriculum

 Those parents in receipt of one or more of the credits below may be offered assistance in paying for the trip or a longer period of instalments will be made available to enable their child to access the activity.